Although the world is full of suffering, it is full also of the overcoming of it.

 Lifestyle and Rehabilitative Methods

 Difficult issues require an innovative and thorough approach for rehabilitation and healing.
 For example, an unstable or chronic back condition (or similar injury) often needs strengthening, stretching, and balancing exercises to ensure proper and long-term results.
-Dr. Tribble will recommend specific exercises and stretches tailored to the patient’s specific needs.
+Patrick Tribble will recommend specific exercises and stretches tailored to the patient’s specific needs.
 He will also advise on whether ice or heat is appropriate, what activities to avoid, what foods are supportive in healing, and any other therapies that may promote recovery.

 Electrical Muscle Stimulation (EMS or Muscle Stim)